Credit Card vs Line of Credit: Which is Better for Small Business Owners?

 - Prepare the necessary business credit card requirements and fill out an application.

-- Submit your application and wait for approval.
+- Submit your application and wait for the approval.

 - Activate your card and use it responsibly.